Shop Pre On Amazon Fresh

 Beef naturally contains water.
 And once the water reaches its boiling point, it can shoot the temperature of the meat up quickly because water is a great conductor of heat.

-This explains why you can check your steak temperature, note it’s not quite there yet, give it a few more minutes, and wham! it is overdone now.
-The temperature rises so quickly that the steak went from perfectly cooked to overdone.
+This explains why you can check your steak temperature.
+Note it’s not quite there yet, give it a few more minutes, and wham!
+You accidentally overcooked your steak.
+The temperature rises so quickly that the steak went from perfectly cooked to overcooked steak.
 You can avoid this by pulling your steak off of the pan or grill at a lower internal temperature than your desired final temperature.
-Rest assured (see what we did there) that your final steak will be the perfect doneness after it has had time to rest once removed from the heat.
+Rest assured that your final steak will be the perfect doneness after it has had time to rest.
 We recommend 7 minutes.
 Check out our handy guide for all the perfect temperatures.

 To make things way easier for you, our beef geeks tested steak after steak to determine the proper temperature range for pulling our steaks off the heat.

 Each steak is slightly different because each cut has different levels of fat content.
 We recommend taking the internal temperature in 3 different locations (top, and both ends or sides) and using the coolest reading for determining when it is done.
 Then let your steak rest for at least 7 minutes to equilibrate and you’ve got yourself a delicious, perfectly cooked steak.
 Dig in.

 by Pre Brands January 27, 2023